greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 #####– Try one out (build something, have it run tests automatically, . . . ), and write up your experiences.

-In software engineering, continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day[9].
+In software engineering, Continuous Integration (CI) is the practice of consolidating copies of all developer work multiple times a day into a shared mainline [9].

 The features of Continuous Integration